 All EU citizens have the right and freedom to choose in which EU country they want to study, work, or retire.

-Every EU country must treat EU citizens in exactly the same way as its own citizens when it comes to matters of employment, social security, and tax.
+Every EU country must treat EU citizens in the same way as its citizens when it comes to matters of employment, social security, and tax.

 The EU’s main economic engine is the single market.
 It enables most goods, services, money, and people to move freely.

-The EU aims to develop this huge resource to other areas like energy, knowledge, and capital markets to ensure that Europeans can draw the maximum benefit from it.
+The EU aims to develop this huge resource in other areas like energy, knowledge, and capital markets to ensure that Europeans can draw the maximum benefit from it.

 What’s the history of the European Union?

 The predecessor of the EU was created in the aftermath of World War II.